barissarpertezcan/CENG796/topic_summary.md

 D_{\text{KL}}(p \| q) = \int p(x) \log \frac{p(x)}{q(x)} \, dx
 $$

-KL divergence is always non-negative and is zero if and only if \( p = q \) almost everywhere.
+KL divergence is always non-negative and is zero if and only if $p = q$ almost everywhere.

 #### Jensen's Inequality
 Jensen's Inequality is fundamental in the proof of the properties of KL divergence.
-Jensen's Inequality states that for a convex function \( f \), the following inequality holds:
+Jensen's Inequality states that for a convex function $f$, the following inequality holds:

 $$
 f(\mathbb{E}[X]) \leq \mathbb{E}[f(X)]